sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - media (index 10): A hint to the consumer of the link to what the target item is applicable for.
 This item represents a query as defined by the W3C Media Queries Recommendation (see {{-css3-mediaqueries}}).
 See also media defined in {{model-concise-swid-tag}}.

-- ownership (index 39): Determines the relative strength of ownership between the software component referenced by the COSWID tag and the software component referenced by the link.
+- ownership (index 39): Used when the "href" item references another software component to indicate the degree of ownership between the software component referenced by the COSWID tag and the software component referenced by the link.
 Valid enumerations are: abandon, private, shared.

 The enumerated values have the following meanings: